Coiot/cbr-main/src/albums/episode41.md

 - scene_number: 72
   scene_title: "Homage to Patagonia"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode41-scene72.jpg
   narration: "<p>Our final slide this part is of South America, where the main front between Venezuela and the Guay looks pretty much exactly the same as when we last saw it.
 Of greater note is the Guay’s greatly expanded commitment to the secondary front, including settling a forward base at Las Piedras and strengthening their assault on the surprisingly unflipped Barquisimeto.
-It’s a tactic reminiscent of the legendary Backdoor Squad, pioneered by fellow South Americans the Kaweskar, who, incidentally, you should absolutely vote for for season 2.</p>"
+It’s a tactic reminiscent of the legendary Backdoor Squad, pioneered by fellow South Americans the Kaweskar.</p>"
 ---